Samurai016/concrete_websocket/example/README.md

 1. 📦 [Install the package](https://github.com/Samurai016/concrete_websocket/#-installation).
 2. 📂 Copy the `websocket` folder inside `application` folder.
 3. ✏️ At line 14 of the `ExampleSocketServer.php` file, replace `'localhost'` with your domain name to enable server connectivity.
-4. 🌐 Visit `yourdomain.com/index.php/dashboard/websocket` (or navigate to "Websocket Dashboard" from the Concrete nav panel)
+4. 🌐 Visit `yourdomain.com/index.php/dashboard/websocket` (or navigate to "WebSocket Dashboard" from the Concrete nav panel)
 5. 👀 You should see a new server called `MyWebSocketServer`, start it by clicking `Start`.
 6. 🚀 Access the demo client application by visiting `yourdomain.com/packages/concrete_websocket/example/client.html`.